 Sizing the battery bank adequately has a direct impact on autonomy, that’s pretty obvious for most people.
 But did you know that the maximum current that a battery bank can deliver depends on its size (and type)?

-A power inverter draw a huge amount of current, and the battery bank must be able to deliver it.
+A power inverter draws a huge amount of current, and the battery bank must be able to deliver it.
 For example, a single 100Ah Lithium battery cannot deliver more than 100A.
 It means a 100Ah battery bank (one battery) can support a 1000W inverter and no more.
 A 200Ah battery bank (2 batteries) can support a 2000W inverter and no more, and so on.
 But for a robust system, a 2000W inverter should be paired with at least 3 x 100Ah Lithium batteries, and a 3000W inverter should be paired with at least 4 x 100Ah Lithium batteries.
 That’s to ensure the inverter AND other 12V devices can be powered simultaneously (which is very most likely the case).

 2.3- Wiring Diagram & Items List

-At this point we understand that sizing the power inverter AND the battery bank is critical to ensure the electrical system works as it should.
-But there’s actually more: solar, alternator charger, shore charger, fuses, breakers, wires must all be sized properly as well… And because everyone has different needs, no one has exactly the same system.
+At this point, we understand that sizing the power inverter AND the battery bank is critical to ensure the electrical system works as it should.
+But there’s actually more: solar, alternator charger, shore charger, fuses, breakers, and wires must all be sized properly as well… And because everyone has different needs, no one has exactly the same system.
 So how do we do it?
 That’s a problem we solved with our unique tools: a van electrical calculator and a customizable wiring diagram.
 It doesn’t get any easier than this!

 3- Induction VS Propane